Massachusetts Aftercare Services For Addiction

-Entering a drug rehab program for drug or alcohol addiction is only the first step towards achieving lifelong recovery.
-For most people, recovering from addiction is a process that will take months or years.
+Entering a drug rehab program for drug or alcohol addiction is only the first step toward achieving lifelong recovery.
+After completing treatment, most people require ongoing support to maintain recovery.
+This is referred to as aftercare.

 Goals of addiction aftercare programs include: